-With respect to the comment regarding the 60-day stockpile amount being too high, the Department notes that this requirement is consistent with the existing directive in Public Health Law (PHL) section 2803(12) to maintain a two-month PPE supply for nursing homes as part of a pandemic emergency plan, and requiring a 60-day PPE stockpile for both nursing homes and hospitals will foster consistency in stockpile requirements.
-Further, the Department finds that 60 days is appropriate to ensure a sufficient supply in the event of a future supply chain issue.

-Notwithstanding that supply chain issues do not currently exist, the intention of the regulation is to ensure facilities are prepared in the event of a future emergency and PPE supply chain problems, using the State's experience combating the COVID-19 virus during surge periods.
+Response: As these regulations apply to nursing homes, the 60-day stockpile requirement is consistent with the existing directive in Public Health Law (PHL) section 2803(12) to maintain a two-month PPE supply.
+Further, requiring a 60-day PPE stockpile for both nursing homes and hospitals will foster consistency in stockpile requirements.
+Finally, the Department finds that 60 days is appropriate to ensure a sufficient supply in the event of a future supply chain issue.
+Notwithstanding that supply chain issues do not currently exist, the intention of the regulation is to ensure facilities are prepared in the event of a future emergency and PPE supply problem, using the State's experience combating the COVID-19 virus during surge periods.
 Therefore, the Department declines to amend the regulations in response to these comments.